Salvador Salort-Pons: DIA early years (2008–2015)

 In February 2008, the Detroit Institute of Arts (DIA) hired Salort-Pons as assistant curator of European Paintings.
 Later promoted to be the associate curator in 2011, Salort Pons embarked on a number of exhibition projects including "Fakes, Forgeries and Mysteries" (2011).
 As the head of the European Art department at the DIA, Salort-Pons was the in-house curator for the traveling Rembrandt and the Face of Jesus exhibition.
-In 2013, Salort-Pons was appointed Executive Director of Collections Strategies and Information, overseeing a number of key departments at the DIA, including Collections Management, Conservation, and Publications.
+In 2013, Salort-Pons was appointed executive director of Collections Strategies and Information, overseeing a number of key departments at the DIA, including Collections Management, Conservation, and Publications.

 As a curator, Salort-Pons did extensive research on the Italian and Spanish collections of the DIA.
 Under his guidance, the museum acquired a number of Spanish masterpieces by artists such as Francisco de Zurbarán, Alonso Cano, Juan Valdes Leal, and Juan de Espinosa.
 In addition, he rediscovered a work by Bartolomé Esteban Murillo at Oakland University whose location had been lost to scholars for many years.

 DIA directorship

-Since becoming Director in the fall of 2015, Salort-Pons embarked on a number of projects to try to make the DIA more like a town square.
+Since becoming Director in fall 2015, Salort-Pons embarked on a number of projects to try to make the DIA more like a town square.
 He described the future of the DIA as a place where people can gather feel welcome, represented and included.
 Asserting that a museum is a place for the enjoyment of the arts but also a location where people can "drink coffee and chat."
 Salort-Pons has repeatedly stated that his priorities directly involve increasing community interest and accessibility.

 Salort-Pons also started the "Directors Cut" programming at the DIA in early 2016.
 That series of talks was designed "for people to get to know him and for him to hear from metro Detroiters."